 “Rainmaker,” 2015.
 Photo credit: Stacy Keck

 Previous jobs: television producer, instructional designer, project manager, marketer and program evaluator.
 From these I learned how to shape a narrative, measure results, and critique from the audience’s perspective.
-It’s difficult to hit the right balance between rigor, nuance and accessibility — but I believe that art solely created for academic approval is art that risks becoming stagnant.
+It’s difficult to hit the right balance between rigor, nuance and accessibility — but I believe that art solely created for academic approval risks becoming stagnant.

 To quote Angela Kallus: